Benjamin Busch: Biography

 Benjamin Busch was born in December 1968 in Manhattan and grew up in Poolville, New York.
 He attended Vassar College from 1987 through 1991.
 Busch graduated with a major in Studio Art and joined the United States Marine Corps, where he served as an active duty officer from 1992 to 1996.
 Resigning from active duty service in 1996, he continued to serve in the Marine Forces Reserve.
 In 1997 he began a career in acting, appearing in Party of Five, Homicide: Life on the Street, and The West Wing.
 He deployed to Iraq in 2003, where he served two tours of duty with the 4th Light Armored Reconnaissance Battalion.
 After his first deployment in 2004, he began playing the role of Officer Anthony Colicchio on the HBO series The Wire, appearing in the final three seasons of the show.
 In 2005, he deployed to Ramadi, Iraq as Team Leader for Detachment 3 of the 5th Civil Affairs Group.
 He later played the role of Major Todd Eckloff on the HBO mini-series Generation Kill.
 His first film as a writer/director, "Sympathetic Details", was released in February 2008.
 His latest release, "Bright", was featured at the 2011 Traverse City Film Festival.
+In 2015 Busch starred in the short film Turned produced by Vanishing Angle alongside actors Ryan Driscoll and Zackary Arthur.
 In March 2022, Busch appeared in a CNN report from Ukraine entitled "American veterans train Ukrainian volunteers in combat."